 The focus of this course is cellular information management - DNA metabolism and gene expression.
 This course is designed for graduate students who have some background in biochemistry and molecular biology.
 The course will emphasize "What" we know and "How" we know it.
 Some of the material will include work from research articles.
 In addition to learning current concepts relating to molecular biology, the course will emphasize experimental approaches used in the laboratory.
 The course performance is evaluated via three essay-style hand-graded exams.
 A passing grade is a "3.0", and most student pass the course every year.

 Students who have not had an equivalent of two semesters of Biochemistry may wish to take instead an undergraduate course, such as BMB 461/462.

-Click to view the course schedule for 2014 as a guide to topic areas covered in this course.
+Click to view the syllabus as a guide to topic areas covered in this course.
 Enrolled students may obtain more information on schedule, and download class notes at the D2L website: https://d2l.msu.edu